 - Encouraging private vehicle use where possible to decrease transportation density.
-Bus drivers will wear a face shield and mask when students are entering or exiting the bus. - Students are expected to sit in their assigned seating. - Seats are loaded from back to front and offloaded from front to back. - Students from the same household or learning groups should share seats if space is limited. - Students age 10-19 must wear a non-surgical mask when on the bus whether daily riders or day time riders for field trips.
+Bus drivers will wear a face shield and mask when students are entering or exiting the bus. - Students are expected to sit in their assigned seating. - Seats are loaded from back to front and offloaded from front to back. - Students from the same household or learning groups should share seats if space is limited. - Students age 10-19 must wear a non-surgical mask when on the bus.
 They may wear their own mask, or one will be provided by the bus driver.
 Students will not be required to wear a mask if they have a medical condition that prevents them from doing so. - School district bus drivers should keep an up-to-date passenger manifest should contact tracing need to occur.
 They will check off names of riders and submit this to Nicole Reid at Board Office weekly.